even4void/aliquote/content/post/icc-garson.md

 > tv.num <- sapply(tv, function(x) as.numeric(x)-1)
 ```

-Then, computing ICC for "Singles Measures" is kust a matter of running
+Then, computing ICC for "Singles Measures" is just a matter of running:

 ```r
 > library(irr)